Error-331/code_tests/docs/bible/links.md

 Spotting Guilt - June 28 (No one will escape the judgment of God);

 Blind Leaders - June 30 (there are a lot of false converts nowadays; always do the will of the God thy Father);

+Take Hold of Understanding - July 1 (Run from sin);